kisonho/torchmanager/README.md

 manager.test(testing_dataset)
 ```

-- There are also some Keras-like callbacks to use:
+- There are also some other callbacks to use:
 ```
 ...